joergen7/gpull/README.md

 ### Surveying Repository Statuses

-In addition it is possible to detect which local repositories have changed by entering
+In addition it is possible to detect which local repositories have changed by entering on the command line:

     gpull status

-on the command line.
 This results in an output that looks like this:

     =====================================
     repo:   gpull